muratk3n/thirdwave/en/README.md

 ---

-I guess the skills to be a journo are different than the skills to be an all-around shoot-the-shit commentator.
+Skills to be a journo has to be different than the skills to be an all-around shoot-the-shit commentator.
 Lots involved in checking a story, talking to ppl involved in it, etc right?
 Lota focused skill

 ---